 A comprehensive predictive test is the best option for the patient that wants to know all the details about their health.
 This level of test adds Health Risk and Wellness genetics to the equation.
 You may not be aware of this, but over 10% of us have genetics that may one day lead to a genetic-based disease.
 We will test for genetic markers for cancer, heart disease, vision loss, and hearing loss, infertility, dementia and more.
 If you do have a predisposition to a disease, we will take steps to prevent or minimize the impact as possible.
 Additionally, the Wellness test adds information that we can use to personalize your diet, exercise, and sleep habits.
 This Comprehensive predictive testing is currently not covered by mainstream insurance.
 In the past, comprehensive DNA sequencing tests have cost well over $10,000 and were therefore unaffordable for most patients.
 Recently the cost has dropped to a point where it is affordable for many and should be considered by everyone, as your family history may not be sufficient by itself to predict genetic health problems.

-For a limited time we are offering discounted Level 3 testing.
+For a limited time we are offering discounted Level 3 testing with annual enrollment.
 I will use the results of this test in developing your wellness plan.
 If genetic disease predisposition is indicated, I will work with you and any specialists on that as well.

 If you are interested in more details about our Precision Medicine approach, please reach out to us.
-Also, for patients that want to understand the scientific detail behind this new approach, we will be holding two patient information sessions in May, posted with signup links up on the right column of this page (or scroll down if you’re on mobile).
-I will also post a video and handout of the session on our web site for those that cannot attend.
+Also, for patients that want to understand the scientific detail behind this new approach, I have posted a YouTube video and handout of the session.

 I hope you are as excited as I am about Precision Medicine!